your holistic somatic therapist in portland, maine

 Together, we return—again and again—to presence, compassion, and connection, in service of a life that feels more grounded, meaningful, and alive.

-Before becoming a therapist, I spent a decade working in criminal legal system reform as a restorative justice facilitator and mediator.
+Before becoming a somatic therapist in Maine, I spent a decade working in criminal legal system reform as a restorative justice facilitator and mediator across North America.
 That work deeply shaped how I understand healing, accountability, and relationship, and it continues to inform how I hold space for complexity, pain, and transformation.

 My approach is relational, somatic, and trauma-informed, grounded in neuroscience, attachment theory, mindfulness, and deep listening.
 In addition to my clinical training, I have studied somatics, Internal Family Systems, and contemplative psychotherapy.
 I bring over fifteen years of mindfulness practice to my work and am a registered yoga teacher, which informs the embodied, present-centered nature of my therapy practice.